Joeclinton1/ChromeEngine-Docs/docs/tutorials/01-Platformer Tutorial/01-Intro.md

 ## The plan

-In this tutorial we're going make a simple platformer using ChromeEngine.
+In this tutorial we're going to make a simple platformer using ChromeEngine.
 Here's a sketch of what we'll be making:
 ![Diagram of Platformer Scene](media/the-plan.png "The plan")